destinmoulton/i3void/README.md

 ***
 i3void creates a blank window for padding around other windows in the i3 window manager.

 I have two high resolution monitors and frequently find that I don't want a fullscreen window as they are too wide.
-I don't like padding the edges of the screen with terminals; my terminal prompt is too busy and provides a visual distraction.
+I use i3 because it limits visual distraction.
+As such, I don't like padding the edges of the screen with terminals as my terminal prompt is too visually busy. i3Void is meant to fill a workspace in an unobtrusive way.

 #### Usage